BBN-Q/RandomQuantum.jl/README.md

 # RandomQuantum

-This package provides functions to sample from various random matrix ensebles associated with quantum information applications.
+This Julia package provides functions to sample from various random matrix ensebles associated with quantum information applications.

 Here is a table of currently support ensembles: